snap-stanford/snap-python/doc/source/reference/GetKCore.rst

 Return value:

 - graph
-    A Snap.py graph or network where all nodes have degree >= *K*.
+    A graph or a network where all nodes have degree >= *K*.
 The graph is empty if no such graph exists.

 The following example shows how to check if a K-Core subgraph exists for :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::